AdobeDocs/audience-manager.en/help/using/features/destinations/people-based-destinations-prerequisites.md

 Uploading more than 10 hashed email addresses linked to one customer ID in multiple batch transfers causes Audience Manager to retain the most recent 10 email addresses added.

-To ingest hashed identifiers, [create a new cross-device data source](../create-data-source-hashed-emails.md) and enable the **[!UICONTROL Share associated cross-device IDs in people-based destinations and/or hashed email workflows]** option.
+To ingest hashed identifiers, [create a cross-device data source for hashed identifiers](../create-data-source-hashed-emails.md) and enable the **[!UICONTROL Share associated cross-device IDs in people-based destinations and/or hashed email workflows]** option.

 ![Audience Manager UI image showing the option to share associated cross-device IDs in people-based destinations and/or hashed email workflows](assets/data-source-share-ids.png)